pieterkdevilliers/barefoot-business-book/README.md

 # Deployment

-The porject is deployed on GitHub and GitHub Pages.
+The project is deployed on GitHub and GitHub Pages.
 I used GitPod for writing the code, git commands including deploying to GitHub.

 ### Run this project locally